 2. Albergue parroquial Casa Rectoral – Bercianos de Real Camino

 I don’t know where to begin with this albergue.
 Do I talk about the building itself, barely standing?
 Or do I talk about the love and generosity from the volunteers at this smashing albergue?
-I must admit, I didn’t think much of Bercianos – deep in the Meseta-country.
+I must admit, I didn’t think much of this (then) run down town – deep in the Meseta-country.
 When I walked in June 2013, I was coming close to the end of my walk.
 It was in the high-30s and I was looking forward to reaching León.
 But I met the volunteers and I knew everything would be ok.
 This albergue is a classic pilgrim’s hostel, where you receive a traditional welcome from the volunteers.
 It is a luxury to spend the night here.
 More than advisable.

 4. Albergue de peregrinos Casa del Cubo y de los Lerma – Burgos